 Table of contents

-Methods of Email Marketing Types
+Types of Email Marketing Methods

 There are two types of email campaign creation methods; manual and automated (automation).
 You have to send emails following one of these two methods; they are sent in either manual or automated mode.